A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 Whilst they’re usually around half the size of a master bathroom, ensuites can still be decorated in many different ways and, using a series of design tricks, you can make the most of this generally smaller space.

-Here are some of our favourite design ensuite bathroom ideas.
+Here are some of our favourite small ensuite bathroom ideas.

 Ensuite shower room ideas